Fentonhaslam/Techtests/README.md

 As a user
 So I can withdraw money from my bank
 I want to withdraw money from my available balance

+As a user
+So I can view my statement
+I'd like to see view all my transactions